googlearchive/solutions-apache-hive-and-pig-on-google-compute-engine/README.md

     </property>

-As a password has been added to this configuration file, it is recommended that you make the file readable and writeable only by the hdpuser:
+As a password has been added to this configuration file, it is recommended that you make the file readable and writeable only by the `hdpuser`:

-    chmod 600 ~hdpuser/hive/conf/hive-site.xml
+    chmod 600 hive/conf/hive-site.xml

-Hive now needs the Google Cloud SQL JDBC driver.

-The simplest method to add the JAR file to hive's CLASSPATH is to copy the file to the `hive/lib/` directory:

-    cp ~hdpuser/google_sql/google_sql.jar ~hdpuser/hive/lib/

-When run, hive will now be able to use the Google Cloud SQL database as its metastore.
+When run, Hive will now be able to use the Google Cloud SQL database as its metastore.
+The metastore database will be created with the first Hive DDL operation.
+For troubleshooting, check the Hive log at `/tmp/hdpuser/hive.log`.

 ### MySQL on Google Compute Engine

 MySQL can be installed and run on Google Compute Engine.
+The instructions here are for installing MySQL on the Hadoop master instance.
+MySQL could also be installed on a separate Google Compute Engine instance.

+#### Install the MySQL server

-On the Hadoop master instance, under the `hdpuser`, use the `aptitude` package manager to install MySQL:
+Connect to the Hadoop master instance as the user `hadoop`.
+Use the `aptitude` package manager to install MySQL:

-    sudo apt-get update
+    sudo apt-get install --yes -f
-    sudo apt-get -y install mysql-server
+    sudo apt-get install --yes mysql-server

+#### Create MySQL database

-When completed, create a database with mysqladmin for the hive metastore:
+Create a database for the Hive metastore with mysqladmin:

     sudo mysqladmin create hivemeta

-When completed, create a user for the hive metastore.
+When completed, create a user for the Hive metastore.

+#### Configure database user and grant privileges

 Launch mysql: